leenasohail/PhysiGym/man/TUTORIAL_physigym.md

-# py3pc_embedding : Embedding PhysiCell into a Python module
+# physigym : Bridging PhysiCell and Gymnasium

-Please install the latest version of the py3pc_embed user project, as described in the [HowTo](https://github.com/elmbeech/physicellembedding?tab=readme-ov-file#how-to-install-the-py3pc_embed-physicell-user-project) section.
+Please install the latest version of the physigym user project, as described in the [HowTo](https://github.com/Dante-Berth/PhysiGym/blob/main/man/TUTORIAL_physigym.md) section.

-## Caution: there is no memory reset between PhysiCell runs!

-If you do more than one Physicell run in series, the PhysiCell variables will not reset.
-In the following section, we take a look at the problem and discuss some workarounds.
-In the near future, we will tackle this issue by the root and implement a proper reset function straight in PhysiCell, so that these workarounds no longer are needed.

 ### 1. In the Python3 REPL let's do a series of PhysiCell runs and study what happens ...